![]() |

 Veovis shook his head.
 "No, I know now how you feel." (p.471)

-Passages like these should indicate Veovis to be an irredeemable villain, because even if he genuinely believes that Aitrus has framed him for treason, or is using the power of the Art in a way that is placing innocent lives in danger, Veovis is for his part still knowingly seeking the deaths of countless people whom he knows to be innocent of Aitrus's (supposed) crime.
+Passages like these should indicate Veovis to be an irredeemable villain, because even if he genuinely believes that Aitrus has framed him for treason, or is abusing the power of the Art, Veovis is still knowingly seeking the deaths of countless people whom he knows to be innocent of Aitrus's crimes.
 Moreover, he is doing all of this for no reason other than the anger he feels at how Aitrus has personally betrayed his trust.

-Yet despite this fact Veovis is also presented by the book as if he were a tragically noble figure--an individual driven to unimaginable extremes who deserves Aitrus's (and therefore the reader's) respect.
-This is highlighted by how even despite Veovis's explicitly depicted hatred of Anna, the thing that ultimately compels him to seek the destruction of the entire D'ni civilization is not that hatred, but instead Aitrus's betrayal of the friendship Veovis had promised him all those years prior.
+Yet despite this fact Veovis is also continually framed by the book as if he were a tragically noble figure--an individual driven to unimaginable extremes who deserves Aitrus's (and therefore the reader's) respect.
+This is highlighted by how even despite Veovis's hatred of Anna, the thing that ultimately compels him to seek the destruction of the entire D'ni civilization is not that hatred, but instead Aitrus's betrayal of the unconditional friendship Veovis promised him all those years prior.

-The resulting storyline is therefore transformed from a genuinely radical work critiquing the bigotry of D'ni society, to a problematically individualistic narrative that pins the blame for the fall of D'ni not on Veovis's bigotry, but instead Aitrus's need to challenge it.
+The resulting storyline is therefore transformed from a genuinely radical work critiquing the bigotry of D'ni society, to a problematically individualistic narrative that pins the blame for the eventual fall of D'ni not on Veovis's bigotry, but instead Aitrus's willingness to challenge it.

 Some thoughts on the ending